 Indigenous peoples in the United States

-Indigenous peoples in the USA are mainly American Indian peoples and Alaska Native peoples.
+Indigenous peoples in the USA are mainly Native American peoples and Alaska Native peoples.
 In May 2016, 567 tribal entities were federally recognised, and most of these have recognised national homelands.

-23% of the Native population lives in American Indian areas or Alaska Native villages.
+23% of the Native population lives in Native American areas or Alaska Native villages.
 The state with the largest Native population is California, while the place with the largest Native population is New York City.
-While socioeconomic indicators vary widely across different regions, the poverty rate for those who identify as American Indian or Alaska Native alone is around 27%.
+While socioeconomic indicators vary widely across different regions, the poverty rate for those who identify as Native American or Alaska Native alone is around 27%.

 Recognized Native nations are sovereign but wards of the state.
 The federal government mandates tribal consultation, but has plenary power over indigenous nations.
 American Indians in the United States are generally American citizens.

 Policies consistent with diminishing tribal land rights, sovereignty, and input into land and resource issues have multiplied under the Trump administration.
 In North Dakota, two lawmakers introduced a state bill calling on the federal government to allow states to solve economic problems on reservations.
 Since its early days, the administration has mulled over proposals to privatize Native lands, which would remove federal guidelines and tribal sovereignty that are seen as obstacles to development.